Kidney Transplant Cost in India: Coverage & Plans | PolicyX

 Kidney transplantation in India typically involves either open nephrectomy or laparoscopic nephrectomy.
 The cost can range from INR 5,00,000 to INR 15,00,000, with laparoscopic surgery often being slightly more expensive due to its minimally invasive nature.

 India is renowned for its world-class medical facilities and skilled kidney specialists, offering high-quality kidney transplants at a fraction of the cost compared to many other countries.
-Here is the cost of kidney transplantation in the main cities of India.
+Below is an estimated cost of kidney transplantation in major Indian cities.

-FYI, the kidney transplantation cost mentioned above is the estimated value.
+Please note, the kidney transplantation costs mentioned above are estimated values.

 Does your health insurance cover the cost of a kidney transplant?